The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

-- Some file scanning applications like Antivirus might stop your download.
+- Some file scanning application like Antivirus might be stopping your download.

-The job of the VPN is just to forward traffic from your local computer through a tunnel into the destination on the Internet.
-Problems with torrents and VPN are usually related to the configuration on the local machine or the VPN server, not related to ISPs.
+Problems with torrents and VPN are usually related to the configuration on the local machine or the VPN server and not related to ISPs.

-- Check your internal software firewall / anti-malware and make sure it is not blocking the connection of the program.
+- Check your internal software firewall / anti-malware and make sure they are not blocking the connection of the program.
 If they are, make an exception.

 - Try disabling UPnP and NAT-PMP, as they will automatically assign ports that might not be specified on the firewall of the VPN.
 To disable these parameters, go to Edit > Preferences > Network > Network Extras.

 - Use the open port check tool such as CanYouSeeMe to make sure that your ports are open.
 If the tools fail to open communication with the Deluge ports, it means that your ports are being blocked.
 To solve this, you will have to manually forward your ports.